Meeting in a Polygon by Anonymous Oblivious Robots: Algorithms and Correctness

 \begin{corollary} Let two discordant $P$-searchers be executing Algorithm~\ref{f:4}, let both be in the PATROL phase, and let both have a correct representation of the polygon $P$ in memory, which is rotationally symmetric.
 The searchers will eventually become mutually aware. \end{corollary} \begin{proof} Suppose for a contradiction that the two searchers $s_1$ and $s_2$ never become mutually aware.
 Following the proof of Lemma~\ref{l:1}, we argue that $s_1$ still has some perimeter stages to perform when $s_2$ is finally forced to start its first one.
 So, they will both do at least one complete $m$-tour in opposite directions (because they are discordant), thus necessarily crossing each other and becoming mutually aware.
 Note that our proof goes through even if $s_2$ is performing a perimeter stage when $s_1$ begins the first one.
 Indeed, $s_2$ must move on to a non-perimeter stage before $s_1$ completes its first perimeter stage, or else they would meet.
 From now on the proof is the same as in Lemma~\ref{l:1}, with the only difference that $s_1$ has at most one less perimeter stage to perform, which is irrelevant (we chose the number of perimeter stages to be much higher than needed). \end{proof}

 \begin{lemma} Let two concordant $P$-searchers be executing Algorithm~\ref{f:4}, let both be in the PATROL phase, and let both have a correct representation of the polygon $P$ in memory, which is rotationally symmetric.
-If one searcher begins a $j$-tour in an ascending (respectively, descending) stage while the other searcher is performing a $(j+1)$-tour (respectively, $(j-1)$-tour) in a descending (respectively, ascending) stage, with $0\leq j<m$ (respectively, $0<j<m$), they eventually become mutually aware. \end{lemma} \begin{proof} We will only discuss the case in which searcher $s_1$ is starting a $j$-tour in an ascending stage while searcher $s_2$ is performing a $(j+1)$-tour in a descending stage.
+If one searcher begins a $j$-tour in an ascending stage while the other searcher is performing a $(j+1)$-tour in a descending stage, with $0\leq j<m$, they eventually become mutually aware.
+Similarly, if one searcher begins a $j$-tour in a descending stage while the other searcher is performing a $(j-1)$-tour in an ascending stage, with $0<j<m$, they eventually become mutually aware. \end{lemma} \begin{proof} We will only discuss the case in which searcher $s_1$ is starting a $j$-tour in an ascending stage while searcher $s_2$ is performing a $(j+1)$-tour in a descending stage.
 The other case is symmetric and the proof is essentially the same (it is actually simpler, because it does not involve a $j=0$ or a $j=m$ case).
 We are going to show that, by the time $s_1$ has finished the current stage, it becomes mutually aware with $s_2$.
 Note that, since the searchers are concordant, their notion of clockwise direction is the same, and we may assume that this notion also agrees with the ``global'' one.
 So, the searchers are traveling in opposite directions: $s_1$ is ascending (hence going clockwise) and $s_2$ is descending (hence going counterclockwise).

 Because $s_1$ has just started a $j$-tour, it will perform a complete clockwise tour of the boundary of $P_j$, while $s_2$ is somewhere in the middle of a counterclockwise tour of the boundary of $P_{j+1}$ and will then proceed with a tour of $P_j$, as well (because $s_2$ is descending).
 The set difference between $P_{j+1}$ and $P_j$ is a collection of triangles $T$ of the triangulation of the sub-branches of $P$.
 Each triangle in $T$ has an edge in common with $P_j$.
 So, as $s_1$ travels around $P_j$, it also gets to see all of $T$, including all the locations in which $s_2$ could be as it performs the $(j+1)$-tour.
 Therefore, if $s_1$ finishes the $j$-tour before $s_2$ has completed the $(j+1)$-tour (or at the same time), they must become mutually aware.
 This happens in particular if $s_1$ reaches the pivot vertex of $s_2$ before $s_2$ does (or at the same time).